YosysHQ/mcy/docs/source/methodology.rst

 		tag("UNCOVERED")

 	As you can see, the underlying reasoning is no longer obvious from this code.
-Always keep the fundamental principle and the two assumptions in mind while working with ``mcy``!
+Always keep the fundamental principle and the two assumptions in mind while working with MCY!